Toxic Epidermal Necrolysis in Children

 the disorder is known as Stevens-Johnson syndrome.

-What causes toxic epidermal necrolysis?
+What causes toxic epidermal necrolysis in a child?

 The condition is most commonly triggered in the first 8 weeks of using a new medicine.